NexGen-Innovators-co/studdyhub_repo/README.md

 ## Contributing

-We welcome contributions to NoteMind!
+We welcome contributions to StuddyHub!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.